lu-zero/rustlab-it-2019/From-C-to-Rust-and-Back.md

 ## C - Pros

 - **C** is an established language, plenty of amazing software everybody uses is written in it.
 - It let you have **nearly** predictable performance while giving you enough levels of abstractions to express concepts in an effective way, most of the times.
-(And this is why most of the multimedia software is written in C)
+> And this is why **most** of the multimedia software is written in C.
 - It's *ABI* is simple enough that nearly every language can map to it.

 ---